 At A Glance

-Grand Rapids Public Schools (GRPS) is Michigan’s fourth largest public school district and the second largest employer in the City of Grand Rapids, serving more than 17,000 students with 4,000 employees, including 1,400 dedicated teachers.
-The student population represents nearly 70 countries with 49 different languages spoken, creating a value-added educational experience and benefit that is above and beyond a basic education.
+Grand Rapids Public Schools (GRPS) is Michigan’s fifth largest public school district and the third largest employer in the City of Grand Rapids, serving nearly 17,000 students with 2,700 employees, including 1,400 dedicated teachers.
+The student population represents 55 countries with 54 different languages spoken, creating a value-added educational experience and benefit that is above and beyond a basic education.